Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Applications

+Pick a lattice in $\W$.
+Let $U_{\H}(I_d)$ be a small open ball in $\H$ around the identity element $I_d$ and $U_{\W}(h_{\widetilde{A}})$ be a small open ball in ${\W}$ around $h_{\widetilde{A}}\Ga$.
+Then, by Lemma~\ref{lemmParaOfG}, is a small open set in $X_d$ containing $\widetilde{\La}$.\footnote{For our proof, we can relax the conditions on $U_{\H}(I_d)$ and $U_{\W}(h_{\widetilde{A}})$, if desired, as follows.
+We can replace the requirement that these are small by the requirement that the multiplication mapping is injective.
+We can replace the requirement that $U_{\W}(h_{\widetilde{A}})$ is an open ball by the requirement that it is a measurable set of nonzero measure containing $h_{\widetilde{A}}$.
+Finally, we can replace the requirement that $U_{\H}(I_d)$ is an open ball with the requirement that it is a measurable set containing $I_d$ such that every open neighborhood of $I_d$ meets the set in a subset of nonzero measure.}

-We now show, roughly speaking, almost all lattices of almost all $\H$-translates of the submanifold $\W$ is Birkhoff generic.
-Precisely, we have the following, which is simply an application of Fubini's theorem:
+We now show, roughly speaking, that almost all lattices of almost all $\H$-translates of the submanifold $\W$ are Birkhoff generic.
+Precisely, we apply the following (which is simply an application of Fubini's theorem) to $U$: